 Which?
 Don't Buy sound bars are those models that have failed to deliver even average sound quality in our testing.
 We'll help you avoid ending up paying extra for a dud sound bar that offers absolutely no improvement over your TV's built-in speakers.

 Our sound quality experts listen to 11 audio tracks, from TV dramas and films, such as The Hobbit: The Desolation of Smaug, to music of a variety of genres.
 Each sound bar is tested in an environment that reflects a real-life living room setup.
 We check how loud it'll go before distortion kicks in and ease-of-use tests reveal which are a pain to setup, and if controls and extras like Bluetooth music streaming are straightforward.

 - We test sound bars on over 50 unique criteria - from sound quality and ease of use, to the number of connection options and even power consumption - to ensure that we don't miss a trick.

 - Those ratings combine to create a total test score out of 100 so that you can easily see which models are worth your money.

 - We don't take price into account either.
 Every sound bar is judged on its own merits, and we've uncovered some fantastic value models.

-Find out which sound bars are Don’t Buys and which are Best Buys by taking out a £1 trial to Which?.
+To find out which sound bars are Don’t Buys and which are Best Buys, join Which? today.